7 Local SEO Ranking Factors You Should Consider in 20165 Min Read

-Is each page signaling the right things to Google?
+Is each page signalling the right things to Google?

 Is the content unique and genuinely helpful to the visitor?

-In addition, the location of the business and telephone number need to be made readily available and ideally should match the address shown on other offsite business pages including Google Plus and blogs.
+In addition, the location of the business and telephone number needs to be made readily available and ideally should match the address shown on other offsite business pages including Google Plus and blogs.